Moving forward and Exploring the Open Path

 see where it leads.

 Chances are you had a favorite subject (or two or three…) in school.
 Or, maybe there’s something that’s always intrigued you but you never had time to explore.
-Delve deeper into those things that capture your interest most by taking a class at school or college, at a community learning center like the Rochester Brainery, or through an online learning resource like LinkedIn Learning, TED, or MasterClass.
+Delve deeper into those things that capture your interest most by taking a class.
+Explore a workshop at a community learning center or take a look at online learning resources like LinkedIn Learning, TED, or even YouTube.
 As you learn more about a special subject, it’s likely that you’ll discover related subjects that you’d previously been unaware of.
 Each step, each new discovery can widen your perspective on ideas for what to major or minor in at college as well as potential career paths.

 Emily Carpenter